oznu/homebridge-gsh/README.md

 - **Homebridge Integration**: Ensures full compatibility with iOS and Android via Homebridge-GSH.
 - **Efficient Storage Management**: Automatically manages storage of video and image files, adhering to user-defined limits.

+## Prerequisites

+- Node.js and npm installed
+- Homebridge setup with the [Homebridge-Google Smart Home](https://github.com/oznu/homebridge-gsh#readme) plugin
+- `ffmpeg-for-homebridge` installed for media processing
+- Access to RTSP stream URL from your security cameras

 ## Installation

 Ensure you have Homebridge installed with Homebridge-GSH.
 Then, install `ffmpeg-for-homebridge` for media handling.